hmrc/common-transit-convention-traders/README.md

 This is a microservice for a public API which provides ability for traders to submit arrival and departure information.

-This mircoservice is in (Beta)[https://www.gov.uk/help/beta].
+This mircoservice is in [Beta](https://www.gov.uk/help/beta).
 The signature may change.

 You can find our full list of endpoints on the [API definition page](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).

-### Prerequisites    Speak to John/Rob
+### Prerequisites
-- Scala 2.12.x
+- Scala 2.12.11
 - Java 8
-- sbt > 1.3.7
+- sbt > 1.3.13
 - [Service Manager](https://github.com/hmrc/service-manager)

 ### Development Setup